-The Cryptopians: Idealism, Greed, Lies, and the Making of the First Big Cryptocurrency Craze by Laura Shin, who was kind enough to provide me with early access (releases Feb 22); You’ll unwittingly receive an education on how the technology works, as Shin expertly interweaves explanations of blockchains within the history of Ethereum.
+Now available!
+You’ll unwittingly receive an education on how blockchains work, as Shin expertly interweaves explanations of the technology within the history of Ethereum.
 This book is both a story and a guide, and difficult to put down.

 Other popular introductory books: The Blockchain and the New Architecture of Trust: the most significant innovation of blockchain is not governmental or even technological but emotional: the creation of a new form of trust, Blockchain Revolution: how blockchain is changing the world, The Truth Machine: high-level discussion of potential blockchain applications, Cryptoassets: key technological concepts for investors, Layered Money: From Gold and Dollars to Bitcoin and Central Bank Digital Currencies: deep dive into the evolution of monetary systems, and Grokking Bitcoin.

 Cryptozombies is a free, open source, interactive code school that teaches you to build games on Ethereum.
 The course is designed for beginners to Solidity and starts off with the absolute basics.
 So if you’ve never coded with Solidity before, don’t worry — they’ll walk you through step by step.

 Additional resources include SmartContract.Engineer, Learn X in Y Minutes: Scenic Programming Language Tours, SolidityDeveloper.com contains Solidity development tutorials, events and a blog for the Ethereum space made for developers from beginner to expert.